 And so time passed, until one day, desperate to talk with her, I followed her to the water hole.
 It was the right day for it!
 Arousing was the perfume of the flowers, the sun gave its all, and there we were, alone, under cover of nature.
 The trilling of the birds and the creaking of the trees insulated our silence, as if singing a chorus to our encounter.
 There was no need to interrupt the orchestra; a glance was enough to delve into María’s feelings.
 We were alone, she could not resist, looking at me, and I was there beside her.
 It was wonderful!
 Touching our bodies, feeling fingers slip between her legs, gasping at every thrust, sweating with every movement, kissing those tremendous hills!
 Tremendous for a novice!
 It was I in the world, but I could not believe it.
 But to think of what we might do, it would be incredible, it was exceptional.

-That very day we decided to flee before our urges for uncontainable pleasure—an obstacle our future evaded or salvaged.
+That very day we decided to flee before our urges for uncontainable pleasure—an obstacle that evaded or salvaged our future.
 We went to get our things, we would see each other at twelve at the same place.
 The moon’s glow made for a splendid night.
 I was there right on time.
 The silence hung in gloom, not a bark from the dogs, not a hoot from the owl.
 All of a sudden, the Yalan Bak’et3 was there, the bone dance fell over my reality, the skeleton’s creak came after me, wanted to kill me, just like that, I went running, I tripped and screamed in terror.
 I awoke, I returned to my reality.
 I thought for a moment I would never again see my true love.
 It was all a nightmare.
 Hours had passed since midnight and she had not come.
 I thought she would never come, what people would say overshadowed my love for her.
 Not long before dawn, she appeared with her slender body and angelic smile.
 She wanted to explain away her lateness, but I gave her a kiss and did not let her speak.

-At dusk we reached “the Place of the Black Lord.”
+At dusk we reached “el Lugar del Señor Negro.”
 The heat of the day had burned our skin as we walked, but the fire inside was stronger.
 We had to catch our breath for a while on one of the park benches, it didn’t matter to us where, making love with her was what mattered.
 The park’s desolation meant we went undetected, doing again and again what god created us to do in this world.
 At dawn it was time to find work and a room to live in.
 Thanks to my physical condition and my arrogance, it would not be long before I was bossing the peons on the biggest ranch around; they took me on as an overseer at a ranch called “El Alegre,” where I would make fifty pesos a day—a tidy sum, since in Tenam one never got more than thirty pesos a day.
 María wanted to work as well.
 I didn’t want her to work because she knew no Spanish and she didn’t know the people around there.
 Besides, in such places women are only good for cooking food, watching television, and raising children, if you ask me.

 We were happy, we wanted not for beans nor tortillas nor chilis, nor even a pound of meat from time to time.
 One day, María started in with waves of dizziness.
 I, not knowing, told her it might be our son on his way, not to worry, everything would be alright.
 A month passed and she was the same.
 We went to the clinic.
 We got there around six in the morning.
 There were lots of us natives in there and they weren’t seeing us, but when ladinos showed up they got in quick, without waiting in line.
 After six hours, a woman doctor finally saw my wife; a tall woman with a thick body and a strong personality, she made a sour face as she let María in.
 She asked her if she was sure she was pregnant, if it wasn’t just a story told to get a handout.
 María shook her head as if guessing right.
 She halfway examined my María and told us it was still too soon to tell, we’d better wait a few more months.
 I asked her if she could give her a general examination, and she answered, indignant, that she had more important things to do and, besides that, it was lunchtime.